okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/secure-oauth-between-orgs/main/index.md

 > **Note:** Use these instructions for
 > * Preview orgs <br>
->   If you want to automatically assign the super admin role to all newly created custom API service apps, you can enable the **Public client app admins** org setting.
+>   To automatically assign the super admin role to all custom API service apps that you create, enable the **Public client app admins** org setting.
 See [Assign admin roles to apps](https://help.okta.com/okta_help.htm?type=oie&id=csh-work-with-admin-assign-admin-role-to-apps).
 > * Production orgs with the **Assign admin roles to public client apps** early access feature enabled

 <!--